proof88/PRooFPS-dd/doc/menu-06-Crypto.md

 And also consider the transaction fee which differs from blockchain to blockchain and also depends on the load on the network.
 Transactions can be really pricey on Ethereum chain.
 Try to time your transaction [for less busy time periods](https://etherscan.io/gastracker) when gas fees are usually lower.

-\section appendix Appendix
+\section crypto_appendix Appendix

-\subsection signals Chart Analysis and Signals
+\subsection crypto_signals Chart Analysis and Signals

-\subsubsection signals_charts Chart Analysis
+\subsubsection crypto_signals_charts Chart Analysis

 This topic is not crypto specific, this is coming from the stock market but applies to crypto as well.
 This is basically the art and/or science of analysing charts and trying to understand the market from the charts, and try to predict the near future of price movement.